zacanger/niddesa/book/00-introduction.md

 References to other texts were primarily added in the Chinese version and are in square brackets using common abbreviations (DN, Jat., etc.); statements of who is speaking a given stanza are also in square brackets; I have put comments, clarifications, and marks of unclear passages in parentheses.
+I have not included a glossary for Pāli terms; Nyanatiloka Mahathera's excellent _Buddhist Dictionary_ would be a good reference for readers unfamiliar some terms and concepts.

 ### Publication History